 •Distributes, transports and stocks fish.

 •Performs minor repairs and maintains various buildings and mechanical equipment.

 Minimum Qualifications: (These qualifications are required.)

 •At least two years of experience as a Fish Culturist OR an equivalent level of comparable experience that demonstrates a good knowledge of fish culture, including spawning and stocking methods; assessment of water quality and flows related to hatchery operation; appropriate rearing parameters and feed regimens for various species; biosecurity and prophylactic measures to ensure fish health; and experience performing minor repair and maintenance on buildings and mechanical equipment and operating fish transport-type equipment.

 •Valid driver's license.

-•Some of the Fish Hatchery Assistant Manager positions require that the incumbent possess a Class B Commercial Driver's License (CDL) with tanker endorsement and air brake endorsement or be willing to obtain one before completion of the probationary period.
-Incumbents must pass a pre-employment controlled substance screening test.
-The employee is required to participate in the Department's drug/alcohol testing program and comply with all of its provisions.
-Failure to satisfy any of these requirements will result in a failure to complete the probationary period and termination from employment.
-The current opening at the Clearwater Fish Hatchery does require a CDL.
+•Some Fish Hatchery Assistant Manager positions throughout the state require an incumbent to possess a Class "B" Commercial Driver's License (CDL) or be willing to obtain one within the six-month probationary period (see supplemental question #12).
+For those positions requiring a CDL, incumbents must pass a pre-employment controlled substance screening test.
+Once a CDL is obtained, the employee is required to participate in the Department's drug/alcohol testing program and comply with all of its provisions through their duration of employment with the agency.
+The current openings at the American Falls and Hayspur Fish Hatcheries do not require a CDL.

 •Technical report writing.